tunjo21/COMP1010-Assignment/README.md

   - Length of the song

 - **Artist Class:** Represents an artist or band, containing:
-  - Name of the artist (band or solo performer)
+  - Name of the artist
+  - Whether they are a band or solo performer
   - List of songs by the artist

 - **Playlist Class:** Handles the collection of songs and provides the following functionalities: